Monash Data Fluency, June 26

 These are human readable ways to describe colour, but ultimately get expressed into terms of RGB.

-.
-I have the nice colours used in the Australian heat data here, which we can view with swatchplot
+I have the nice colours used in the Australian heat data here, which we can view with swatchplot from colorspace, or show_cols from scales

 Qualitative: For coding categorical information, i.e., where no particular ordering of categories is available and every color should receive the same perceptual weight.